A lot of people ask me what energy bars/bites/drinks I recommend.

 But I have a question too.

 Since when did real food that is grown in nature – food like kale, beans, blueberries, almonds, and potatoes – not supply sufficient energy?
 Since when did we need “energy” food?
-Since when was packaged food superior to simple, whole food?
+And, since when was packaged food superior to simple, whole food?

 For thousands of years, hard-working people have toiled all day long chopping wood, building houses, laying brick and stone, farming the ground, etc. without ever even hearing of an energy bar.
 How did they survive?!?!